Nuhašše: Egypto-Mitanni Conflict

+Hittite Period

+Šuppiluliuma I fought a series of military campaigns ("Great Syrian Wars", c.
+1350-1345 BC) against Tushratta of Mitanni (d.
+1345 BC following the Siege of Carchemish), attacking and annexing the region.
+Tutankhamun also died, causing Suppiluliuma I to become the most powerful ruler in the Near East controlling large parts of Anatolia and Syria.
+The Amarna archives (c.
+1350 BC) reveals that Nuhašše was engaged in territorial disputes with its neighbour Amurru.
+Amurru had swiftly aligned itself with the Hittites.

-A Hittite treaty dating to the reign of Muwatalli II, 13th century BC, mentions earlier border disputes between Nuhašše and Aleppo where the people of Nuhašše asked the Mitannian king to interfere; the king campaigned against Aleppo and gave the disputed lands to Nuhašše.
+A Hittite treaty dating to the reign of Muwatalli II, 13th century BC, mentions earlier border disputes between Nuhašše and Aleppo to the northwest where the people of Nuhašše asked the Mitannian king to interfere; the king campaigned against Aleppo and gave the disputed lands to Nuhašše.
 The treaty mentions that the people of Aleppo committed an offence against a Hittite monarch called Hattusili and the Nuhašše petitioned the former for districts belonging to Aleppo; The Hittites granted Nuhašše its request.
 The date of the border disputes in which the Hittites interfered is related to the date of the monarch named Hattusili but the identity of that king is mysterious but could have reigned as co-king of Arnuwanda I, early 14th century BC.

-The Amarna archives reveals that Nuhašše was also engaged in territorial disputes with its neighbour Amurru.
-In the Iron Age, the region became known as Lu'ash.
+In Hittite clay tablet (CTH 63), Barga and Nuḫašše disputed the dominion of the city Yaruqatta (urui-ia-ru-wata-an/aš).